Uniform and Equipment

 The school takes seriously the appearance of our students on their way to and from school as this can do a great deal to promote or damage the school’s public image.
 We believe that the wearing of a uniform may also act as a desirable constraint on the behaviour of boys in public places since they can be readily identified to the school.
 The school expects parents to support its policy on uniform.

 In the Sixth Form, students are expected to adhere to the Sixth Form Dress Code.
-School uniform must be exemplary at all times.
+School uniform must always be exemplary.

 Uniform code for boys in Years 7 to 11 (All items should be named)